-The COVID-19 pandemic and its effect on the global economy has impacted our customers and our performance, and the future effects of the pandemic are uncertain.
+The COVID-19 outbreak and its effect on the global economy continues to impact our customers and our performance, and the future effects of the outbreak are uncertain.
 The outbreak necessitated governments to respond at unprecedented levels to protect public health, local economies and livelihoods.
 It has affected regions at different times and varying degrees.
 The varying government measures in response have added challenges, given the rapid pace of change and significant operational demands.